 1. By using keyboard hotkeys: use Command (⌘) + C and Command (⌘) + V. Highlight some text or an item—press Command (⌘) + C hotkeys to copy—open the folder or a document—press Command (⌘) + V to paste

 2. By using a mouse: highlight the text or item you need to copy.
 Right-click it—choose Copy from the drop-menu.
-Go to the folder or document—right-click in that window—choose Paste from the drop-down menu.
-This method can be used when your Magic Mouse is acting up, too.
+Go to the folder or document—right-click in that window—select Paste from the drop-down menu.
+You this method if your Magic Mouse is acting up, too.

 And did you know that you can also copy/paste by using menus on your Mac?

-That’s basically it.
-Both these troubleshooting ways should easily relaunch the clipboard’s daemon processes and fix the annoying copy/paste issues.
-It is up to you to decide which troubleshooting way to use.
+That’s it.
+Both these troubleshooting tips should reboot the clipboard’s daemon processes and help fix the copy and paste not working.
+Simply decide which troubleshooting method to use.

-If you see that copy/paste is not the only combination not working on you Mac—try rebooting your Mac.
+If you see that copy and paste is not the only combination not working on you, Mac—try rebooting your Mac.